kubb-labs/kubb/docs/reference/pluginManager/index.md

 ### pluginManager.plugins

-Array of plugins with the [lifecycle](/reference/pluginManager/lifecycle) hooks included.
+An array of plugins with the [lifecycle](/reference/pluginManager/lifecycle) hooks included.
 This also adds the core plugin.
-Behind the scene we also convert the api prop from a function to an object.
+Behind the scene, we also convert the API prop from a function to an object.

 - **Type:** `KubbPluginWithLifeCycle` <br/>